authorly/interapptive-web/README.md

 Jasmine tests need to be compiled down to standard JS before they're run.
 The best way to do that on an ongoing basis is to simply run `bundle exec guard`.
 You can then access the tests by running `bundle exec rake jasmine` and by visiting `localhost:8888`.

+### Writing Javascript tests

+Write your model, view or collections tests under corresponding directories inside `spec/javascripts/coffeescripts`.
+Make sure you follow the step above to run the tests.

 ## Builder

 ### Synopsis